felipewget/php-laravel-9/README.md

 This repo contains content about a course about Laravel 9, I'm following hardly the ourse to check curiositys and all things about Laravel 9

-# How to us this repo:
+# How to use this repo:

 This repo will be divided in chapters and inside of each chapter has the chapter's content